-Based on popular demand, we’ve decided to make our “Slideshare How-to” a complete series.
-That means you’ll be getting more concise, visual demonstrations on mundane tasks (hooray)!
-After working on this for countless nights, we proudly bring to you our next slideshare creation – a guide to OCBC Bank File upload for Singapore Payroll.
+You now have access to more concise, visual guides on automating and managing those mundane HR tasks (hooray)!
+We proudly bring to you our next slideshare creation – a guide to OCBC Bank File upload for Singapore Payroll.

 Let’s first recap what a Payroll Bank File is.